Computer Buying Guide – Updated December 2017

 - Extra cords for accessories – The desktop computer still serves as a good hub for your technology, so make sure that you can hook up everything to it.

 - Carrying case – The basic black case is still around, but there are a number of nice options with character these days.
-Protection is a must, so don’t get the cheap flimsy stuff, but something that’s solid.
+Protection is a must, so don’t get the cheap flimsy stuff, buy something that’s solid.

 - Extra Battery – If you are traveling more than twice a year, you will want this crucial accessory.
 Try to get the salesperson to wheel and deal and throw something like this in to close the deal.
 I’m finding this is a frequent closing tool for them.

-- Docking station – If you have a desktop location, an office at home, someplace where you’ll be using this more as a desktop, then get the docking station and monitors, as well as a keyboard and mouse, and make it feel far more like a business destination than your kitchen table.
+- Docking station / port replicator – If you have a desktop location, an office at home, someplace where you’ll be using this more as a desktop, then get the docking station and monitors, as well as a keyboard and mouse, and make it feel far more like a business destination than your kitchen table.